San Miguel River near Nucla Colorado

 If the San Miguel is too pushy, warm, or access-sensitive, pivot to the Dolores for a release-driven southwest Colorado option or to the Taylor River for a more controlled tailwater day.

-Verify current Colorado statewide and special regulations for the exact reach.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Verify current Colorado statewide and special fishing rules for the exact reach.
 Lower-river warmwater harvest language does not replace trout rules upstream.

 Higher trout-oriented water with town and county access context to verify.